Antel0pe/Hurricane-Explainer-Engine/README.md

 - make clouds move with wind and get reset to intial starting position too
     - maybe make them move half the speed of the actual wind?
 - sync up wind particles + trail height code
+- add lighting shaders to new globe
+- opacity for clouds based on rain content etc